kingller/entry-chunk-webpack-plugin/README.md

 '' means will not add chunk file to entry.

 ### min
 Its value must be boolean.
-The default is true.
+The default is `true`.
 When it's true, it will add min to entry as above.
 Otherwise the `xx.min.js` will not be added to entry.

 ### chunkConfig